weleoka/Lab2/README.md

-# Lab2
+# Testing-IT-Systems-Lab-2
-Testing of IT Systems, Lab 2, Create Test Environment and Create Test Data
+LTU Course Testing of IT Systems, Lab 2